 The Dominicans’ Pontifical University of St. Thomas Aquinas, more popularly known as “the Angelicum” in honor of the “Angelic Doctor of the Church,” is the only pontifical university in Rome that offers a full first-cycle, three-year program (similar to a bachelor’s degree program) in English—but some college education before going to Rome is usually necessary.

 Students learn Italian during this first cycle and usually continue toward a Vatican-approved licentiate degree (after about five years) or a doctoral degree (after about eight years and a dissertation).
 The Angelicum recently announced an English-language graduate-level program in ecumenism and interreligious dialogue.

-The sponsoring Order of Preachers is known for their orthodoxy and expertise in Thomistic philosophy and theology.
+The sponsoring Order of Preachers is known for its orthodoxy and expertise in Thomistic philosophy and theology.
 Most of the faculty are Dominican priests, and about 80 priests live on campus.
 The faculty includes Fr.
 Wojciech Giertych, O.P., Theologian of the Papal Household, and Saint John Paul II famously was a student of the Angelicum.

 The chancellor (Gran Cancelliere) is Fr.
 Bruno Cadoré, O.P., a French bioethicist and Master of the Order of Preachers since 2010.
 Fr.
 Miroslav Konstanc Adam, O.P., became rector (Rector Magnificus) of the Angelicum in May 2012, after serving as dean of the faculty of canon law.